joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 ### 1: Distractions

-- I couldn't trust myself to not go on reddit et al., so I bought a subscription to [Freedom](https://freedom.to/).
+- I couldn't trust myself to not go on reddit and such, so I bought a subscription to [Freedom](https://freedom.to/).
 You give it some sites and times and it blocks you from visiting those sites at those times with a VPN.
-I gave myself 1 hour of reddit et al a day.
+I gave myself 1 hour of distraction a day.

 (sidenote: Freedom isn't available on Linux yet.
 Workaround: edit your /etc/hosts file and add sites.
 Does the same thing, but easier to get around.)